 Varicose veins during pregnancy are very common and are just one of the side effects for mothers-to-be.
 While the large, swollen veins are unsightly, they are usually not dangerous to the mother or infant.
-They are most often seen on the legs, but they can appear as hemorrhoids or on other places on the lower half of the pregnant woman’s body.
+They are most often seen on the legs, but they can appear as hemorrhoids or in other places on the lower half of the pregnant woman’s body.

-When a woman is pregnant, she produces an extra volume of blood that is required to nourish both the baby and mother.
+When a woman is pregnant, she produces an extra volume of blood that is required to nourish both the baby and the mother.
 However, the extra blood puts more pressure on the blood vessels, especially the veins in the legs.
 This is because the veins in the legs must work harder and against gravity to get the blood back to the heart.
-When the veins work harder, the vein walls weaken as well as the tiny valves inside the veins that block the blood from flowing backwards, being the reason why the blood starts to pool in the veins.
+When the veins work harder, the vein walls weaken as well as the tiny valves inside the veins block the blood from flowing backward, being the reason why the blood starts to pool in the veins.

 Varicose veins are more common in women than in men.
 They are also hereditary.
-Even if they disappear after a pregnancy, they can reappear and become worse with each successive pregnancy and as you age.
+Even if they disappear after pregnancy, they can reappear and worsen with each successive pregnancy and as you age.
 Several factors come together to make varicose veins likely at about the 29th week of pregnancy, including pressure from the growing uterus and extra progesterone produced by the body that relaxes blood vessels.

 You can help prevent varicose veins from developing during pregnancy or at least minimize them by following a few tips:

 - Exercise daily, even if it is just a 15 or 20-minute brisk walk

 - Make every effort to keep your weight within the recommended limit for your stage of pregnancy

 - Elevate your feet above your heart whenever possible